teuben/Data_with_Code/NGC6503/README.md

 repeat the previous case of NGC 6503 in this new framework.
 Not completed yet.

+## maskmoments

+A neat python module, used for CARMA/EDGE data, to optimally extract moment maps based on flexible parameterized masking.

 ## CASA

+Two approaches:   tools  and tasks

 ## miriad

 ## NEMO